 The AEHF system consists of six satellites in geosynchronous Earth orbit providing 10 times the throughput of the 1990s-era Milstar satellites — offering a substantial increase in coverage for users.
 First launched in late 2010, AEHF will provide continuous 24-hour coverage between 65 degrees north and 65 degrees south latitude.
 The AEHF system is composed of three segments: space (satellites), ground (mission control and associated communications links), and terminals (users).

 The Space and Missile Systems Center is responsible for the acquisition of the space and ground segments.
 The Army and Navy acquire their own terminals.

-The segments provide communications in a specified set of data rates from 75 bps to approximately 8 Mbps.
-The space segment consists of a cross-linked constellation of four satellites.
+The segments provide communications in a specified set of data rates, from 75 bits per second to approximately 8 megabits per second.
+The space segment is consists of a cross-linked constellation of six AEHF satellites and five Milstar satellites.
 The mission control segment controls satellites on orbit, monitors satellite health and provides communications system planning and monitoring.
 This segment is highly survivable, with both fixed and mobile control stations.
-System uplinks and crosslinks will operate in the extremely high frequency range and downlinks in the super high frequency (SHF) range.
-The terminal segment includes fixed and ground mobile terminals, ship and submarine terminals, and airborne terminals used by all of the Services and international partners (Canada, Netherlands and UK).
-MILSATCOM is responsible for acquisition of the space and ground segments as well as the Air Force terminal segments.
-The Army and Navy will acquire their own terminals.
+System uplinks and crosslinks operate in the extremely high frequency (EHF) range and downlinks in the super high frequency (SHF) range.
+The terminal segment includes fixed and mobile ground terminals, ship and submarine terminals and airborne terminals, used by all the Services and International Partners (Canada, Netherlands, UK, and Australia).

-Primary Function: Near-worldwide, secure, survivable satellite communications
+- Primary Function: Near-worldwide, secure, survivable satellite communications

-Primary Contractor: Lockheed Martin Space Systems Company
+- Primary Contractor: Lockheed Martin Space

-Payload: Onboard signal processing, crossbanded EHF/SHF communications
+- Payload: Onboard signal processing, crossbanded EHF/SHF communications

-Capability: Data rates from 75 bps to approximately 8 Mbps
+- Capability: Data rates from 75 bps to approximately 8 Mbps